Airgates recently visited the Euro Attractions Show in London. is proclaimed as the ‘conference and trade show

-The Euro Attractions Show is proclaimed as the ‘conference and trade show fore the attractions industry in Europe’, and is renowned for hosting the world’s top manufacturers, suppliers and services that allow Theme Parks to run smoothly on a day-to-day basis, and to plan ahead with new investments.
+EAS is proclaimed as the ‘conference and trade show for the attractions industry in Europe’, and is renowned for hosting the world’s top manufacturers, suppliers and services that allow Theme Parks to run smoothly on a day-to-day basis, and to plan ahead with new investments.

 Upon arriving at the event, myself (Adam) and Jack were given our passes that would give us access to the show.
 Being our first major industry event, we weren’t entirely sure what we were letting ourselves in for – but we knew that the major companies which keep attractions ticking over on a daily basis and install new investments for the future would be here.

 The Olympia is an impressive building in itself, comprising of a number of halls, conference rooms and refreshment kiosks.
 In an adjacent hall, the Doctor Who Experience is a new semi-permanent installation – which shows that events like the Euro Attractions Show really can help enhance and create new experiences.

 Whilst the majority of attendees were from European countries, exhibitors came from all over the globe to showcase their goods and services.
 There were bouncy castle manufacturers from Korea, wooden coaster builders from the US, and ventilation suppliers from Australia – giving just some idea of the spectrum of people who attended the event.

 At the back of the Grand Hall, Theme Park Nerd was showing off their iPhone apps which aim to enhance the customer experience whilst providing mobile advertising for theme parks and attractions.
 Lightwater Valley and Flamingo Land are just two parks which offer this service for free, and as the demonstration showed to us, they really can come in handy.
 The apps can direct you from Point A to Point B at a theme park, impressively including modes of transport such as trains, cableways and monorails.